VenkatDundi/SQL-Projects/Election_Result_Analysis/README.md

 6. Candidates with only 1 contestant

-Details of constituency which doesn't have any other candidate as per records - Only 1 contenstant to be assumed
+Details of constituency which doesn't have any other candidate as per records - Only 1 contenstant to be assumed.

+I have come across this as a part of using lead() window function which revealed that there exists some constituencies where there are are no candidates in second position as per the considered data set.
+(In fact, this may not be true as per the actual statistics).
+There are 5 of such instances which can be retrieved using the below query.

 ```
 with cte_single as (